NOAA-GSL/-geoflow-data-converter/README.md

 ```
 module avail
 ```
-should output something similar to the following which confirms the custom module path has been loaded:
+This should output something similar to the following which confirms the custom module path has been loaded:
 ```
 ---------------- /scratch2/BMC/gsd-hpcs/modman/modulefiles/base ----------------
    cmake/3.20.2 (D)    gcc/11.1.0    llvm/12.0.0    nvhpc/21.5    pgi/21.5